8 things you can do to reduce your risk of ever needing a dental crown. –

 Steps you can take to help your dental work last as long as possible.

 - Recurrent decay (new decay formation at the edge of an existing filling) is a common reason for restoration replacement.
-Diligent brushing and flossing along with the use of a good fluoride toothpaste is usually the corner stone of making your dental work last, and help to prevent the need for a crown later on.
+Diligent brushing and flossing How to.
+How not to. along with the use of a good fluoride toothpaste How to pick one. is usually the cornerstone of making your dental work last, and help to prevent the need for a crown later on.

 - Staining alone might be the sole reason why white fillings on front teeth need to be repeatedly replaced.
-If so, taking minor precautions when consuming chromogenic agents (foods, beverages, tobacco) could go a long way toward preventing the eventual need for a crown.
+If so, taking minor precautions when consuming chromogenic agents What are they? could go a long way toward preventing the eventual need for a crown.